asreview/asreview/docs/source/installation.rst

 If the command returns `'python' is not recognized as an internal or external command`, then Python isn't installed.
-If your Python version is 3.6.x or higher, you can skip to
+If your Python version is 3.6.x or higher, you can proceed to
 `section 'Installing ASReview' <#install-asreview>`__.

 To install a recent version of Python, we recommend to install Anaconda.
 Anaconda offers a user-friendly Python environment.
 Install Anaconda from the website `Anaconda for Windows <https://docs.anaconda.com/anaconda/install/windows/>`__.
-Repeat the step above to check if Python is installed.
+Afterwards, repeat the step above to check if Python is installed.

 MacOS
 ~~~~~